SabinaVlad/iguanas-interactions/README.md

 27. Senf, M. (2004).
 Mucuna urens dispersal by agoutis (Dasyprocta punctata) in the Monteverde area of Costa Rica.
 28. Hirsch, B. T., Kays, R., & Jansen, P. A. (2013).
 Evidence for cache surveillance by a scatter-hoarding rodent.
 Animal Behaviour, 85(6), 1511-1516.
 29. Rand, A. S., & Robinson, M. H. (1969).
 Predation on iguana nests.
 Herpetologica, 25(3), 172-174.
+30. Popescu, I. S. (2018).
+Investigations into green iguana (Iguana iguana) as a potential carrier for a novel strain of Helicobacter spp, pathogenic for the endangered blue iguana (Cyclura lewisi).
+MVetSci Conservation Medicine Thesis, Edinburgh: The University of Edinburgh.